 The University offers anonymous educational programs through eCheckUp.
 If you need credit for program completion, complete the Electronic Verification of Completion at the end of the program’s feedback pages:

-Off Campus Resources: AA.org, NA.org, and SAMHSA and are all excellent resources for finding meetings in our area, as well as other useful resources.
+Off Campus Resources: AA.org, NA.org, and SAMHSA are excellent resources for finding meetings in our area and other valuable resources.
 Tennessee REDLINE is a toll-free number for more information and resources on getting help for addiction.
-REDLINE calltakers can also connect you with Celebrate Recovery and other open house meeting settings.
+REDLINE call takers can connect you with Celebrate Recovery and other open house meeting settings.
 Call 1-800-889-9789 or visit this link for more information.
 Students may also benefit from StartYourRecovery.org or Refuge Recovery.
 BIPOC-specific resources are also available here.

 Individual and Group Counseling

 Counseling: Free, confidential counseling is available through the University.
 Text 844-986-6946 for an appointment.

 Groups: Student substance recovery groups meet Tuesdays at 6:00 PM CST online on Zoom.
 Click here to join.
 (Zoom Meeting 922 1201 5826).
 No RSVP is required.
 Questions are welcomed at email@example.com.

 Many of us know and love someone struggling with substance misuse and/or someone in recovery.
 Addiction affects the whole family, team, and support system.
 Meetings for students affected by a loved one’s addiction provide education, resource navigation, and ongoing support needed to address substance use disorder healthily and constructively.
 Questions about supporting someone in recovery, or loving someone through their substance misuse, are welcomed at firstname.lastname@example.org.